 You’ve done your homework.
 You bought a new home in a new city.
 You got in-home estimates from three reputable moving companies.
-Your moving company showed up on time and well equipped to pack and load your stuff.
+Your moving company showed up on time and well equipped to pack and load all your belongings.
 Then you allowed a group of people to drive it off into the sunset.
 Even with your excellent preparation and organization, you’re still tense.

 It makes sense.
-Moving can be one of the most stressful events in your entire life.
+Moving can be one of the most stressful events in your life.
 However, there is another way to ease the stress of a group of people transporting your most prized possessions.

 Valuation coverage is a way to give you added protection and peace of mind during your move, in case of a moving incident or disastrous accident.

 But, as if you weren’t already stressed out enough, valuation coverage can be a confusing subject.
 That’s where we’re here to help.

 No, valuation coverage is not insurance.
 This is a common misunderstanding.

 Insurance is sold by licensed insurance companies or agents.
 Insurance provides coverage for loss or damage due to acts of God, fire, and unforeseen events.
 If a hailstorm rolls through during your move and destroys all of your stuff, your insurance company would cover it.

 Valuation coverage is provided by moving companies.
 It provides coverage for loss or damage due to events within the mover’s control.
 For example, if a mover trips walking up the stairs and drops a vase, with valuation, you’re covered.
 However, if that hailstorm rolls through during your move and destroys all of your stuff, the moving company wouldn’t be responsible.

 By law, the Federal Motor Carrier Safety Administration requires moving companies to offer two types of valuation coverage: released value protection and full value protection.

 Released value protection is built into your move quote, so there is no additional cost.
 The cost of full value protection depends on the level of coverage you choose based on the weight of your shipment.